CleverRaven/Cataclysm-DDA/doc/WIDGETS.md

 Text style widgets display text.
 They can be very powerful, but are also pretty complex.

 The simplest text widget is one that displays static text using the `string` field.
-If a text widget does not have any clauses, it _must_ have the `string` field.
+If a text widget does not have any clauses or a `var` field, it _must_ have the `string` field.
 The widget below displays a single dot.
 ```JSON
 {
   "id": "lcom_spacer",